farscapian/clams-app-docker/README.md

 ### [`./lightning-cli.sh`](./lightning-cli.sh)

 Allows you to interact with the CLN instances.
-Just add the `--id=12` to access specific node ID.
+Just add the `--id=12` to access a specific core lightning node.
 For example: `./lightning-cli.sh --id=12 getinfo`

 ## Public Deployments